noplot/bg/etc/sbx/braedon/live_site.md

     - hmm; not sure which one to use here
 - **CentOS**

-## Unknowns
-- what is the best sql service to use?
-- is centos still the best option here?

 ## Execution
 - [ ] put nextjs in a docker container (if possible)
 - [ ] deploy docker nextjs to digital ocean